 Peppertree Quarry has an authorisation system in place, to manage the requirement for only 2 loads per day to be dispatched.
-Beginning in June 2021, Peppertree began to dispatch 2 laden trucks per day to Maldon rail terminal to aid in meeting operational demand.
+During the reporting period, the Boral Marulan South Limestone (SSD 7009), Conditions of Consent were enacted.
+Condition A10 of this consent allows "